bitplane/dockershit/README.md

 ### ⚠️ IT EDITS DOCKERFILES SO USE SOURCE CONTROL ⚠️

 By default it'll create or append to a `Dockerfile` in your pwd.
-And it might also delete stuff or comment it all out.
+Earlier versions also delete stuff, current ones might comment things out.
 Don't say you weren't warned.

 ```bash
 uvx dockershit ubuntu:latest